Introduction to Philosophical Ethics, PHI 302

 Please discuss at least three arguments relevant to the issue.

-Please write this essay on the basis of what you already know: again, please do not do any research for this paper (if you do, Turnitin might reveal that and you will be penalized!).
+Please write this essay on the basis of what you already know: again, please do not do any research for this paper.
 This is an assignment to measure where you are at now.
 If you take it seriously and put in a good effort, your grade will reflect that.
 J

 After this, we will briefly review the later chapters on utilitarian and Kantian moral theory in greater detail, discuss John Rawls’s moral theory, an African ethical theory [some writings from http://philpapers.org/s/Thaddeus%20Metz [and then return to earlier chapters of the Elements of Moral Philosophy.